 Three SSPE patients did not have clinical measles infection, and they all received two doses of measles vaccine at 1 and 6 years...
-As measles vaccination had been reported to cause SSPE, this issue definitely requires a wider epidemiologic survey... we expect to encounter more measles
+As measles vaccination had been reported to cause SSPE, this issue definitely requires a wider epidemiologic survey... we expect to encounter more measles infection despite vaccination, and more SSPE cases in the near future.^[702]

-In 1989 Dyken [703]: reported an increase in the proportion of cases of SSPE following measles vaccination.
+In 1989 Dyken^{703} reported an increase in the proportion of cases of SSPE following measles vaccination.
 There is also a shorter incubation period for SSPE following vaccination compared with that which develops after measles infection.
 SSPE is far from a closed-book issue in the era of vaccination.

 Measles inclusion body encephalitis is another term for SSPE in immunocompromised persons.
-When it occurs in healthy children, they are deemed immunocompromised, even if there is no evidence of immunocompromise.
+When it occurs in healthy children, they are immunocompromised, if deemed even there is evidence of no immunocompromise.

-We report a case of measles inclusion-body encephalitis (MIBE) occurring in an apparently healthy 21-month-old boy 8.5 months after measles-mumps-rubella vaccination.
+We report a case of measles inclusion-body encephalitis (MIBE) occurring in an apparently healthy 21-month-old boy 8.5 months after measlesmumps-rubella vaccination.
 He had no prior evidence of immune deficiency and no history of measles exposure or clinical disease....
 The nucleotide sequence in the nucleoprotein and fusion gene regions was identical to that of the Moraten and Schwarz vaccine strains....
-On hospital day 51, the patient died after ventilatory support was withdrawn....
+On hospital day 51, the patient died after ventilatory support was withdrawn. ...
 An immunologic evaluation of this patient was prompted by the diagnosis of MIBE.
-While we cannot ascribe his condition to any classic immunodeficiency syndrome, our findings support the presence of a primary immunodeficiency.
-(704).
+While we cannot ascribe his condition to any classic immunodeficiency syndrome, our findings support the presence of a primary immunodeficiency.^[704]